Eshan-K-Kaushal/Login-Authentication-With-Facial-Gesture-Recognition/README.md

-Sorry for mess!
+Sorry for mess!-----
-registration_main.html is login page loginconc.html is registration projfile.html is home page face_rec.py is for nor face smile eye detection/ recognition faces_train.py trains the dataset rest is done
+registration_main.html is login page---- loginconc.html is registration----- projfile.html is home page----- face_rec.py is for nor face smile eye detection/ recognition----- faces_train.py trains the dataset----- rest is done